 Tech Takes Another Step Forward in Remodeling Trends

-Bluetooth enabled fixtures, appliances, toilets, mirrors, lighting and new apps that can control multiple devices were other significant trends.
-It’s not that tech in the kitchen and bath is something new, but what is trending is more focused tech that meets the needs of homeowners as opposed to tech for tech sake.
+Bluetooth-enabled fixtures, appliances, toilets, mirrors, lighting, and new apps that can control multiple devices were other significant trends.
+It’s not that tech in the kitchen and bath is something new, but what is trending is more focused tech that meets the needs of homeowners as opposed to tech for tech’s sake.
 Almost all of the connected devices can be operated with the major home digital assistants, Google Home and Amazon’s Alexa, for example.

 How can you capitalize on the newest trends in kitchen and bath and create spectacular spaces that will stand the test of time?
-Let us show you how by calling either of our showrooms at (303) 300-4400 in Denver or (303) 688-8279 in Castle Rock or stop by for a visit 2324 S. Colorado Blvd.
-Denver, CO 80222 or 1375 Caprice Dr. Castle Rock, CO 80109.
+Let us show you how by visiting a showroom or giving us a call.